 - In 10 metres you pass another Coal Tax Post and in another 20 metres at Woodcock Corner continue ahead at a three armed signpost, following the public bridleway to Christchurch Road.
 In 180 metres you reach Stew Pond on your right.
 This is a haven for wildlife and anglers (Stew means fish).
 Take the path to the right, with the pond to your left (leaving the Chessington Country Walk).
 In 50 metres you pass a memorial seat and in 120 metres go up a flight of wooden steps to reach Great Pond (which is protected from fishing and is a wildlife reserve for ducks, swans, frogs, newts, etc).

 - Turn left at the top of the steps, with the pond on your right, on to a gravel path.
 At the corner of the pond in 60 metres, by a seat, you turn right and continue through a possibly muddy section, still with the pond on your right.
-Ignore the first unmarked wide path to your left in 120 metres and take the second unmarked path (just before a gate giving access to meadows) in another 80 metres.
+Turn right in 120 metres and take the unmarked path (just before a gate giving access to meadows) in another 80 metres.
 Follow the path steadily uphill and to the East.
 Turn right in 320 metres by a wooden post which reads Epsom Common on one side and Low Meadow on the other, with the first of several low signs for the Thames Downs Link (TDL) opposite (this runs for 15 miles from Kingston to the North Downs Way at Box Hill).
 Continue straight on through woodland on a wide grassy ride, past a second low sign for the TDL in 80 metres.
 Turn right and downhill opposite the next TDL sign in 250 metres.
 Keep right at the next path junction by a bench in 200 metres, now on a surfaced all weather horse ride, which you follow round to the left at a TDL sign in 70 metres.
 In 300 metres continue ahead at a two armed signpost with a sign for West Heath to your right, following the path to Ashtead Common.
 In 140 metres you reach another CLC noticeboard and turn left at a path junction in 10 metres.

 The Rye Brook (1.4 kms)